qmonmous/Blog-Gatsby.js/src/content/ml-workflow.md

 b.
 Metrics/Loss function

 **Classifications problems:**
-- **MSE (Mean Squared Error)**:
+There are basic metrics such as **MSE (Mean Squared Error)** or **accuracy score**.

-- **accuracy score**:
-Using accuracy as a performance measure for highly imbalanced datasets is not a good idea.
+Using accuracy score as a performance measure for highly imbalanced datasets is not a good idea.
 For example, if 90% points belong to the true class in a binary classification problem, a default prediction of true for all data points leads to a classifier which is 90% accurate, even though the classifier has not learned anything about the classification problem at hand!

 - **Precision Recall**: